 This article answers some of the most frequently asked questions when it comes to Membean reports.
-For an even more detailed breakdown, check out our Grading Reports Guide.
+For an even more detailed breakdown, check out our Training Reports Guide.

 How do I edit a report?